framps/raspiBackupDocs/en/src/local-language-support-for-languages-other-than-de-and-en-l10n.md

 # Language support for languages other than DE and EN (L10N)

-raspiBackupInstallUI and raspiBackup initially wrote messages in German and English only.
+raspiBackupInstallUI and *raspiBackup* initially wrote messages in German and English only.
 But both are able to write messages in any language from a coding point of view (I18N).
 Anybody who is willing to help to add support for a new language not already supported is welcome to translate *raspiBackup* messages.

-Just add your interest in an [issue on github](https://github.com/framps/raspiBackup/issues) and you will immediate get individual support to add new messages in your native language to raspiBackupInstallUI and raspiBackup.
+Just add your interest in an [issue on *GitHub*](https://github.com/framps/raspiBackup/issues) and you will immediate get individual support to add new messages in your native language to raspiBackupInstallUI and *raspiBackup*.

 Right now following languages are supported: